Hamiltonian constraint: Hamiltonian of classical general relativity

-In the ADM formulation of general relativity one splits spacetime into spatial slices and time, the basic variables are taken to be the induced metric, $q_{ab} (x)$, on the spatial slice (the metric induced on the spatial slice by the spacetime metric), and its conjugate momentum variable related to the extrinsic curvature, $K^{ab} (x)$, (this tells us how the spatial slice curves with respect to spacetime and is a measure of how the induced metric evolves in time).
+In the ADM formulation of general relativity, one splits spacetime into spatial slices and time, the basic variables are taken to be the induced metric, $q_{ab} (x)$, on the spatial slice (the metric induced on the spatial slice by the spacetime metric), and its conjugate momentum variable related to the extrinsic curvature, $K^{ab} (x)$, (this tells us how the spatial slice curves with respect to spacetime and is a measure of how the induced metric evolves in time).
 These are the metric canonical coordinates.

 Dynamics such as time-evolutions of fields are controlled by the Hamiltonian constraint.

 The identity of the Hamiltonian constraint is a major open question in quantum gravity, as is extracting of physical observables from any such specific constraint.

-In 1986 Abhay Ashtekar introduced a new set of canonical variables, Ashtekar variables to represent an unusual way of rewriting the metric canonical variables on the three-dimensional spatial slices in terms of a SU(2) gauge field and its complementary variable.
+In 1986, Abhay Ashtekar introduced a new set of canonical variables, the Ashtekar variables, to represent an unusual way of rewriting the metric canonical variables on the three-dimensional spatial slices in terms of a SU(2) gauge field and its complementary variable.
 The Hamiltonian was much simplified in this reformulation.
 This led to the loop representation of quantum general relativity and in turn loop quantum gravity.